FriedaTims-Jansma/C2C_Fashion_Store_Dashboard/README.md

 # C2C_Fashion_Store_Dashboard
-Portfolio Project: Created a dashboard with SQL &amp; Tableau about user behavior on a C2C fashion platform.
+Portfolio Project: Created a dashboard with SQL &amp; Tableau about user demographics and user behavior on a C2C fashion platform.

 Please check-out the dashboard via this link on Tableau Public --> <br>